 “Asian American” is also used as an umbrella term of political unity and coalition among people of different Asian ethnic backgrounds.
 API (Asian and Pacific Islander) is the preferred term if one is being inclusive of Pacific Islanders.

-One issue that is important to all Asian Americans born in the US and especially those whose parents were born in the US, is constantly being treated as a foreigner in their own country.
+One issue that is important to all Asian Americans (or more broadly APIDA) born in the US and especially those whose parents were born in the US, is constantly being treated as a foreigner in their own country.
 While White children of immigrants and even White immigrants can pass easily into being treated as “just American,” Asians have historically been subject to hostility and exclusion and been called “unassimilable.”
 Today, Asian Americans repeatedly experience being asked “where are you from?”
 Even when the answer is “Milwaukee” or “New York” they get the insulting follow-up “No, where are you REALLY from?”
 And are complimented on how good their English is.
 These “other-izing” experiences reinforce a racial identity as Asian American.

 Because of recent immigration patterns, many Asian Americans are the children of immigrants or migrated themselves as children.
 Young people from immigrant families typically have strong ties to their parents’ immigrant communities even as they also see themselves as American.
 They often view themselves as negotiating two cultural worlds.

 Our campus has both many Asian Americans and many Asian international students.
 These groups are not the same.
 Asian international students are here on student visas.
 They are Chinese or Korean or Indonesian etc. They identify with their home country and view the US as a foreign place.
 In general, they have “foreign” accents.
 Asian Americans are citizens or permanent residents who have the right to live here and, in general, grew up here.